 This page describes the locations where Application Default Credentials (ADC) looks for credentials.
 Understanding how ADC works can help you understand which credentials ADC is using, and how it's finding them.

-ADC is a strategy used by the Google authentication libraries to automatically find credentials based on the application environment.
-The authentication libraries then make those credentials available to Cloud Client Libraries and Google API Client Libraries.
-The client libraries use the credentials to authenticate to Google Cloud APIs.
-When you set up ADC and use a client library, your code can run in either a development or production environment without changing how your application authenticates to Google Cloud services and APIs.
+Application Default Credentials (ADC) is a strategy used by the Google authentication libraries to automatically find credentials based on the application environment.
+The authentication libraries make those credentials available to Cloud Client Libraries and Google API Client Libraries.
+When you use ADC, your code can run in either a development or production environment without changing how your application authenticates to Google Cloud services and APIs.

-For information about the best ways to provide credentials to ADC, see Provide credentials for Application Default Credentials.
+For information about how to provide credentials to ADC, see Set up Application Default Credentials.

 ADC searches for credentials in the following locations:

-- User credentials set up with the Google Cloud CLI
+- User credentials set up by using the Google Cloud CLI

-- The attached service account, as provided by the metadata server
+- The attached service account, returned by the metadata server

 GOOGLE_APPLICATION_CREDENTIALS environment variable